EllenCGomes/Square-Perimeter-Area-Calculator/README.md

-🇺🇸 This assignment is part of Coursera's course "Introduction to Computer Science with Python art 1 by University of São Paulo" programming assignments https://www.coursera.org/learn/ciencia-computacao-python-conceitos
+:us: This assignment is part of Coursera's course "Introduction to Computer Science with Python art 1 by University of São Paulo" programming assignments https://www.coursera.org/learn/ciencia-computacao-python-conceitos

 EXERCISE DESCRIPTION: Create a Python program that receives the corresponding value for a square side, calculate and print its perimeter and its area in the format: "perimeter: x - area: y"